marcorossi10/CarND-Behavioral-Cloning-P3/README.md

 The final model architecture is shown in the table in the previous section.

 #### 3. Creation of the Training Set & Training Process

+I created my data set by starting with the provided data and evaluating the results.
+With this set of data the car was performing already pretty good except for tight curves.
+So, as already explained in the previous section I augmented the starting data with new data on these challenging curves.

+To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Here is an example image of center lane driving:

+![alt text][image1]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+These images show what a recovery looks like starting from ... :

+Then I repeated this process on track two in order to get more data points.

+To augment the data sat, I also flipped images and angles thinking that this would ...
+For example, here is an image that has then been flipped:

+Etc ....

+After the collection process, I had X number of data points.
+I then preprocessed this data by ...

+I finally randomly shuffled the data set and put Y% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was Z as evidenced by ...
+I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Video acqusition

+At these two following links it is possible to find the recorded videos:

+* Video with the car driving at 9 miles per hour: https://github.com/marcorossi10/CarND-Behavioral-Cloning-P3/blob/master/run1_9M_h.mp4
+* Video with the car driving at 25 miles per hour: https://github.com/marcorossi10/CarND-Behavioral-Cloning-P3/blob/master/run2_25M_h.mp4

+I decided to record also a video where the car is drinving faster than the default speed set in the drive.py file.
+This scenario is of course more challenging and it can be seen how the predicted model is still performing very well.